AninditaBasu/AninditaBasu/docs/thirdTwinScanner.md

 # Third twin scanner

-This is a script that scans all DITA files in a directory and find the links that occur more than once in any DITA topic file.
+Scan all DITA files in a directory to find links that occur more than once in any DITA topic file.
 Relationship tables, topicref collections, inline cross-references, and links in the related-links tag are all reckoned.

 ## Use case